The University may need to do the following:

 • a court order or other legal authority has requested the information.

-4. Investigate the matter further in accordance with its internal policies.
-In deciding whether to investigate in such circumstances, the University will consider, for example, the seriousness of the incident or where multiple allegations have been made against an individual.
+4. Investigate the matter in line with the University’s internal policies.
+When deciding whether to proceed, the University will take into account factors such as the seriousness of the incident and whether multiple allegations have been made against the same individual.

 There are two ways you can tell us what happened